 Thrive supplements are a product of the Le-Vel LLC.
 They are also known as Le-Vel Brands LLC.
 Their website is Le-Vel.com.
 Their address is 9201 Warren Pkwy #200, Frisco, TX 75035.
 Their contact phone number is: 888-557-0005.

-The BBB rating for Le-Vel was of “A+” when this review was updated.
+The BBB rating for Le-Vel was A+ when this review was updated.
+The Better Business Bureau noted “patterns of consumer complaints” surrounding refunds and the creation of unauthorized accounts.
 See the BBB file for updates and more information.

-SiteJabber gave Le-Vel 3.5 stars out of 5 when this review was updated.
-See SiteJabber site for more insights.
+SiteJabber gave Le-Vel 3 stars out of 5 when this review was updated.
+See the SiteJabber site for more insights.

-The review of Thrive W has more information and hundreds of comments.
+The review of Thrive W has more information and hundreds of comments and testimonials.

 When taken orally, I believe the ingredients which might be the active ingredients are:

 This is for taking them orally.
 I am unable to locate proof they work when placed on the skin.

 Does The Thrive Patch Work?

 Here are my opinions on the Thrive DFT Patch.

 1. There is evidence cosmoperine can penetrate the skin (of a rat) and increase the absorption of some drugs when applied to the skin.
 Presumably, this means it also works on human skin too.
 I'll assume it does.